STAT301-3-2023SP/prediction-classification-Princess-gan/README.md

 - 01 provides the essential initial setups for tuning.
 - All the 02 R scripts can reproduce the tuning results for models (stored in `results` folder).
 - 03 R script stores the RMSE metric applied to the tuned model with the training dataset
-- 04 R scipts are tuned ensemble model candidates and ensemble model.
-- 05 R script stores all the final predictions for the test dataset, which are all written up as `.csv` files in `attempts` folder.
+- 04 R scipts stores all the final predictions for the test dataset, which are all written up as `.csv` files in `attempts` folder.
 These are results posted to Kaggle!

 The `attempts` folders hold all the predictions, `results` folder hold all the tuned results, `table` folder holds the material for memo.